 Outdoor Activities in Reykjavik in Winter

-You don’t have to pass up on some favorite outdoor activities like swimming just because it’s winter.
+You don’t have to pass up on favorite outdoor activities like swimming just because it’s winter.
 Communal swimming and bathing in geothermal waters are part of Icelandic culture.
 The geothermally heated pools allow you to swim while relieving stress and soothing any aching muscles.

 One great place to take a dip in soothing waters is the Sky Lagoon.
 The Sky Lagoon has a geothermal pool with natural hot water running through pipes, mixed with cold water, and then piped into the lagoon.

 The water temperature in the Sky Lagoon is around 100 to 104 F (about 38 to 40 C).
-It has a seven-step spa experience to help you to relax and unwind.
-First, take a dip in the lagoon, then drop yourself in the cold plunge at the lagoon's edge before spending five to ten minutes warming up in the ocean-facing sauna.
+Its seven‑step Sky Ritual (Skjól) helps you relax and unwind.
+First, take a dip in the lagoon, then drop into the cold plunge at the lagoon's edge before spending five to ten minutes warming up in the ocean‑facing sauna.
+Continue with the cool mist, body scrub, and steam room before showering and returning to the lagoon.
+Minimum age is 12, and guests aged 12–14 must be accompanied by an adult.
+The best way to enjoy this is by booking premium admission to Sky Lagoon.

 Reykjavik is home to some beautiful parks that are great for exploring, even in winter.
 Start with Laugardalur, an area well known for its recreational activities.
 It's home to an adjoining swimming pool called Laugardalslaug, the largest pool in Iceland.

-Klambratun park is also a nice place to visit and is a favorite spot for locals thanks to its vast size and residential setting.
+Klambratún park is also a nice place to visit and is a favorite spot for locals thanks to its vast size and residential setting.
 It's located close to downtown Reykjavik and has many facilities.

 You'll find a playground for kids and courts for football, basketball, and ultimate frisbee.
-At the park's center is the Kjarvalsstadir Art Museum, one of three buildings that compose the Reykjavik Art Museum, showcasing the country’s best sculptors and painters.
+At the park's center is the Kjarvalsstaðir Art Museum, one of three buildings that compose the Reykjavik Art Museum, showcasing the country’s best sculptors and painters.

 Cultural Activities in Reykjavik in Winter